Clinical Auditor Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor Clinical Auditors?

-H-1B is the most common pathway, with TN status available for Canadian and Mexican nationals whose duties align with eligible health professional categories.
+H-1B visa is the most common pathway, with TN visa status available for Canadian and Mexican nationals whose duties align with eligible health professional categories.
 Some employers use O-1A for candidates with recognized credentials or publications in clinical quality.
-E-3 applies to Australian citizens.
+E-3 visa applies to Australian citizens.
 The right visa depends on your nationality, degree, and the role's specific responsibilities.

 How can I find Clinical Auditor jobs that offer visa sponsorship?